UtrechtUniversity/workshop-introduction-to-python/setup.md

 IPython is an alternative solution situated somewhere in between the plain-vanilla Python interpreter and Jupyter Notebook.
 It provides an interactive command-line based interpreter with various convenience features and commands.
-You should have IPython on your system if you installed [Anaconda][anaconda-instructions].
+You should have IPython on your system if you installed [Anaconda][anaconda-website].

 To start using IPython, execute:
 ~~~